-The latest edition of the ISMG Security Report features an analysis of the most sought-after type of victim for ransomware-wielding attackers.
-Also featured: fighting extortion schemes and stress management tips.
+The latest edition of the ISMG Security Report features an analysis of best practices for negotiating a ransom payment.
+Also featured: Busting Zero Trust myths and the dangers of mythologizing defenders.

 In this episode of "Cybersecurity Unplugged," Dan Bowden, CISO at Sentara Health, discusses telemedicine, IoMT, and explains why we’re lagging so far behind in healthcare security.
 "It’s because of how the data is managed, data standards, data integrity."